tqtifnypmb/armature/README.md

 ## Compatibility

 Currently Armature has not heavily tested yet.
-It's has been tested on OSX 10.11 , lighttpd.
+It's has been tested on OSX 10.11 , lighttpd and Ubuntu15.10 , lighttpd.

 ## Attributions